coreeng/core-platform-docs/content/cecg-idp/platform/cluster-autoscaling.md

 You can read more about [pricing for Standard mode](https://cloud.google.com/kubernetes-engine/pricing#standard_mode) clusters.
 To generate a cost estimate based on your projected usage, use the [pricing calculator](https://cloud.google.com/products/calculator).

+## Quotas

+By default, GCP applies `32` CPU quota per cluster.

+Autoscaling won't be able to provision new nodes when quota is reached.
+You may need to consider increasing the quota, so that you have enough resources to run your pods under peak loads.

 ## Node Pools

 In order to run the platform and tenant pods we need to have worker nodes.